BackstagecrewIS/BackstagecrewIS.github.io/README.md

 #### Must Have
 A welcome message and some information about the pub.

 The pub serves a range of regular beers and would like to give information about each of them.
+This will be the name of the brewery, the beer name, the abv (strength) and some tasting notes.
+A picture of the pump clip will help the visitor locate the beer on the bar.

 The pub serves a large range of continental bottled beers and would like to have a list of these available.
+This can be provided using a link to download a pdf from the beers page.

 The pub has three guest rooms where visitors can stay the night and would like to show information about them.